NoeDebrois/CPP_APC/Assignments/Assignment 1/README.md

 ## Testing

 The solution is validated on three provided test matrices (`input_10.txt`, `input_20.txt`, `input_30.txt`).
 The correctness of the implementations is verified by comparing results with expected eigenvalues.
-Additional test cases will be used for final evaluation.